Riccardo Ferrarotti

 I could not find the produces that I was looking for.
 The local Malaysian suppliers could not match my request, therefore I decided to import it by myself, as simple as that.

 The journey from Biella, a small mountain village between Milan and Turin, to Kuala Lumpur was not direct.
-Born into a restaurant family in Piedmont—his father ran his own establishment in Sandigliano—Ferrarotti absorbed culinary tradition before he could articulate it.
+Born into a restaurant family in Piedmont—his father ran his own establishment in Sandigliano—Riccardo absorbed culinary tradition before he could articulate it.
 His grandmother’s kitchen lessons in fresh pasta, gnocchi, and tomato passata formed the foundation.
-By fifteen, he had mastered deboning Parma ham, a skill that requires precision and patience typically developed over years.
+School, he would later say, teaches you only until a certain level; the rest you learn by experience, by “stealing” from other chefs.

-At Crowne Plaza Dubai’s Al Fresco restaurant, Ferrarotti earned recognition that validated his training.
-Awards followed, establishing his reputation in the competitive Middle Eastern hospitality scene.
+At Crowne Plaza Dubai’s Al Fresco restaurant, Riccardo earned recognition that validated his training.
+Awards followed.
 But executive chef positions, however prestigious, meant executing someone else’s vision within someone else’s constraints.
-In 2007, he opened Frankie’s Restaurant in Shanghai—his first entrepreneurial venture and a signal that he was ready to build something of his own.
-Asia was beckoning.
+In 2007, he opened Frankie’s Restaurant in Shanghai—his first entrepreneurial venture—and arrived in Malaysia the following year ready to build something of his own.

-When Ferrarotti arrived in Malaysia in March 2008 to join the Nero Group, he brought exacting Piedmontese standards to kitchens that had never encountered them.
-At thirty-one, he had already worked across three continents and accumulated the recognition that comes with excellence.
-As executive chef at Nerovivo and Neroteca, he transformed operations and helped launch Nerofico and Nerodeli, demonstrating his ability to build systems and train teams to his standards.
+When Riccardo arrived in Malaysia in March 2008 to join the Nero Group, he brought exacting Piedmontese standards to kitchens that had never encountered them.
+After three continents’ worth of kitchens, he had accumulated the recognition that comes with excellence.
+As executive chef at Nerovivo and Neroteca, he transformed both operations within two years and helped launch Nerofico and Nerodeli.

 Becoming the Source #